 Schematic of the A/V-Adaptor (click to enlarge)

-Jumpers on the pcb provide the optional configurations.
+Jumpers on the PCB provide the optional configurations.
 The second audio channel ("stereo") is usually connected to pin 7 of the C64 video jack, as suggested by the FPGA SID manual.
 The 5-pin C64 and the VIC-20 do not have this option.
 For a mono output, both RCA-jacks (Audio Out L and Audio Out R) are connected to the single C64 audio output to make the mono signal to appear in the middle.

 Some C64 have a LumaFix64 etc. installed, which reduces the Chrominance signal to a level, that better fits the standard S-Video Chroma signal.
-The C64 was invented, before the S-Video standard was defined, so the chrominance signal is too high, causing different problems with the color appearance on modern monitor equipment, like over-saturated colors etc. In this cases, the 330R resistor can be bridged with a jumper.
+The C64 was invented, before the S-Video standard was defined, so the chrominance signal is too high, causing different problems with the color appearance on modern monitor equipment, like over-saturated colors etc. In these cases, the 330R resistor can be bridged with a jumper.
 This 330R resistor is commonly used in A/V cables, but I think, it is not necessarily the best value.
 I am planning to put some more time and afford in finding a better value.

 A/V-Adaptor pcb layout (click to enlarge)